 An asset purchase agreement (APA) is a contract between a buyer and the seller that addresses the disposition of the company assets upon when the sale is finalized.
 As it applies to federal government contract novations, you must seriously look at whether or not “assets” and mentioned in the agreement, really meets the government’s definition.
 The government’s attorney will scrutinize this when you submit your novation agreement package.

-Basics of Government Contract Novation Law & Business Asset Purchase Agreement Sale 41 USC 15
+Basics of Government Contract Novation Law & Business Asset Sale Agreement Sale 41 USC 15

 Under 41 USC 15, if your company is the party to whom the Federal Government issues a contract or purchase order, you cannot transfer the contract or order, or any interest in the contract, to a third party.
 If a court determines that there was a transfer without government approval, the purported transfer is a violation of federal novation law and annuls the contract or order so far as the Federal Government is concerned, except that all rights of action for breach of contract are reserved to the Federal Government.

 The Anti-Assignment Act, 41 USC 15 prohibits the direct sale of federal contracts.
 However, the contracting officer can consent to the business transfer.
 The most common way to buy or sell a business where the buyer or seller is a prime contractor is through a business asset purchase agreement.
 However, stock purchase contracts are also allowable.

 FAR 42.1204 (a) allows “novation contract agreements” when federal government contractors transfer all assets with a merger and acquisition or sale of the business.